 Sample a dram

 We’ve always loved our whisky, but we’ve got a sweet spot for gin as well, and in Tay Country especially!
 There’s plenty of distilleries to visit where you can find out more about how we use herbs and fruits to flavour our gin, or why our famous whisky tastes the way it does.
 And of course, the distillery tours include a drop for you to try, and a bottle selection for you to buy!
-Look out for the Gin Bothy and Lindores Abbey, Eden Mill, and Kingsbarns distilleries.
+Look out for the Gin Bothy, Eden Mill, and Kingsbarns distilleries.